Beach Cleanup – Individuals

 PFS/DB Green Community Beach Cleanups

-The Plastic Free Seas community beach cleanup program in Discovery Bay on Lantau Island enables individuals, families, community groups and school students the ability to make a positive difference to the beaches and sea.
+The Plastic Free Seas community beach cleanup program in Discovery Bay on Lantau Island enables individuals, families and school students the ability to make a positive difference to the beaches and sea.

 Whether you want to participate because it is a fun, social and meaningful way to spend time with family and friends or you want a bit of purposeful exercise, or for students to help fulfil extracurricular requirements, we welcome your help and support.